Spence983/ai-coding-mvp/README.md

 **Why Hierarchical Clustering:**
 - **Efficiency**: Searching within smaller clusters is faster than searching all 931 codes
+- **Simplicity**: For an MVP, using BERT might be a bit overkill.
+This would be an interesting next step, though
 - **Semantic Grouping**: Similar conditions (e.g., migraines vs. epilepsy) naturally cluster together
 - **Simplicity**: Hierarchical clustering requires less hyperparameter tuning versus more complex methods